saltstack/salt/doc/topics/tutorials/starting_states.rst

 the group, and that the group will be made only after the apache package is installed.

-Next,the ``require`` statement under service was changed to watch, and is now watching 3 states instead of just one.
+Next, the ``require`` statement under service was changed to watch, and is now watching 3 states instead of just one.
 The watch statement does the same thing as require, making sure that the other states run before running the state with a watch, but it adds an extra component.
 The ``watch`` statement